Reimagining Missions: Anticipating L4

 Grace and peace to you in the name of the Lord Jesus Christ.

 The content below is a transcript of Mission Commission Executive Director Jay Mātenga’s contribution to the “Gaps in Lausanne’s 25 Great Commission Gaps” discussion hosted and moderated by the Lausanne Freedom and Justice catalysts on 9 September 2024.
-A video of the entire discussion can be viewed via the YouTube link above.
+A video of the entire discussion can be viewed via the YouTube link below.

 The online event was the result of a collaboration between the Lausanne Freedom and Justice network, INFEMIT, World Vision, Micah, Oxford Centre for Mission Studies, Memoria Indigena, Tearfund, and the WEA Mission Commission.